mythril-forge/homebrew-classes/docs/homebrew/druid.md

 ### Natural Instinct
 ***Cost: 1 action***

 You make one ability check that has to do with the natural environment around you.
-For example, you could make a...
-- Wisdom (Nature) check
-- Intelligence (Medicine) check
-- Charisma (Animal Handling) check

 Consult with your DM to determine which ability check might keep you most in tune with the natural world.

 ### Swift Attack